5 million active installs!!!

 In this article, the subheadings Configuration Wizard and Search Console contains more than the recommended 300 words.
 Hence I received a RED bullet in readability analysis:

 However, it was necessary as I had to explain each of the steps.
 Also, there was no reason for adding another subheading.

-In case you leave these fields blank, the original title, meta description, and the featured image of your article will be used.
+In that case, the original title, meta description, and the featured image of your article will be used.
+And if you don’t have a featured image for your article, then a random image from your article will be used.

 As the name suggests, you can expect some advanced stuff here: